-Well, the program and the recession of 1960-1961 won him the presidency.
+In fact, it was that program and the recession of 1960-1961 that won him the presidency.
 When JKF entered office in 1961, unemployment was 6.7%, compared with just 5.3% the previous January.
 The recovery was already underway by Inauguration Day, so the high unemployment numbers were easy for the incoming president to brush off – no one could blame Kennedy for what he had inherited.
-But this slump had followed quickly on the heels of the 1958 recession, when unemployment peaked at 7.5%.
+But the 1960 slump had followed quickly on the heels of the 1958 recession, when unemployment peaked at 7.5%.
 As Paul Samuelson said at the time, “more fraught with significance for public policy than the recession itself is the vital fact that it has been superimposed upon an economy which, in the last few years, has been sluggish and tired.”

 Back-to-back downturns and slow recoveries from both contributed to the feeling that something ominous was ratcheting down the pressure in the American economy.
-Indeed, there had already been four recessions in the fifteen short years since the end of WWII.
+Indeed, including postwar demobilization there had already been four recessions in the fifteen short years since the end of WWII.

 Keynesians had a theory for what was happening (secular stagnation): there was a widening gap between economic potential and actual output because there just wasn’t enough to demand to keep the two together.
 There was debate regarding the causes of this “gap,” but the leading theory among Kennedy economists was Heller’s “fiscal drag” explanation: taxes ate up more and more of the economy, yet federal spending hadn’t kept pace, so the government was sucking demand out of the economy.
 Hence the relative lack of investment in the late 1950s.

 The challenge, then, would be to revive investment and coax it into staying around.
 But how?
 Monetary policy would have been one way – expand the money supply and lower interest rates to make it easier for businesses to borrow.
-Unfortunately, that option was ruled out – the U.S. was running a balance of payments deficit, and easy money would only make that worse.
+Unfortunately, that option was ruled out – the U.S. was running a balance of payments deficit, bleeding gold to the rest of the world, and easy money would only make that worse.
 The dollar might lose some of its prestige if JFK had the Fed running the printing presses too hot, and its position was already on thin ice.
 Plus, only ten years prior the Fed had made a dramatic show of independence – the President didn’t control monetary policy, the FOMC did.
-The Democrats would have to change their strategy in response to circumstances.
+Given the monetary constraints of Bretton Woods, Democrats would have to go fiscal.

 The Political Situation